 If the nominal price is what you see quoted in the market, determined by supply and demand.
 The natural price is some valuation of what the financial asset should be priced at.
 This is a theoretical price and it is open for debate and have been debated by the great economics from Hayek to Keynes.
 Even if there is not perfect determinate model for natural value, It is a theoretical concept that provides a framework for understanding cycles.
 I am only giving examples to illustrate.

 For example in a Wicksellian or Austrian economic model of business cycles, the natural rate of interest might be equated to the marginal productivity of capital.
 While the nominal price is the interest rate you see at the bank.
-If you are looking at real estate prices, the Case-Shiller Home Price Indices is a good index to follow in relation to the 200 year trend in real estate prices.
-For stock market valuations some people use book value as the long run indicator of where a stock should be priced.
-Again the natural or true valuation is purely theoretical, because the marginal revolution in economics correctly model prices as subjective.
+If you are looking at real estate prices, the Case-Shiller Home Price Indices is a good index to follow in relation to the 200-year trend in real estate prices.
+For stock market valuations some people use book value as the long-run indicator of where a stock should be priced.
+Again the natural or true valuation is purely hypothetical because of the marginal revolution in economics correctly model prices as subjective.

 Why do prices get valued wrong?

-The issue is the economic world is always changing and factors like expectations weighs heavy into the equation.
-It is really expectations which causes the divergence.
+The issue is the economic world is always changing and factors like expectations weigh heavy into the equation.
+It is realistic expectations that cause the divergence.
 Expectations are based on imperfect information about the future, and social trends.
 Prices are the equilibrium clearing point, but they have expectations about the future embedded into them.
 This is what makes economics a social science.

 No person can predict the actions of another – Mr. Spock

 This is in contrast to long-term structural problems that come gradually, crashes are swift because there is a temporary disequilibrium between supply and demand.
-Disequilibrium between supply and demand are caused by financial disequilibriums that spread to the real sector.
+Disequilibrium between supply and demand is caused by financial disequilibrium that spread to the real sector.